matplotlib/matplotlib/doc/devel/min_dep_policy.rst

 available, we will also drop support for bindings so old that they don't support any Python version that we support.

-Security Issues in Dependencies
+Security issues in dependencies
 ===============================

-In most cases we should not adjust the versions supported based on CVEs to our dependencies.
+Generally, we do not adjust the supported versions of dependencies based on security vulnerabilities.
 We are a library not an application and the version constraints on our dependencies indicate what will work (not what is wise to use).
-Users and packagers can install newer versions of the dependencies their discretion and evaluation of risk and impact.
+Users and packagers can install newer versions of the dependencies at their discretion and evaluation of risk and impact.
 In contrast, if we were to adjust our minimum supported version it is very hard for a user to override our judgment.

 If Matplotlib aids in exploiting the underlying vulnerability we should treat that as a critical bug in Matplotlib.